-Once I’ve arrived, I balanced the jet lag and started a run of errands and sightseeing around the country.
+Once I arrived, I balanced the jet lag and started a run of errands and sightseeing around the country.
 Here’s what I saw:

 — Prague —

-The Czech Republic capital, full of famous landmarks.
-So I went on a walk to cross the old town to visit some of them.
-I started near Prague’s castle, in a complex of structures built during the 16th century.
+The Czech Republic's capital is full of famous landmarks.
+So, I went on a walk to visit some of them.
+I started near the castle, passing a complex of buildings from the 16th century.

 Then I entered the castle.

-I didn’t go inside, as there was an enormous line I didn’t want to wait – tourists from all over the planet everywhere.
-But one can’t be surprised when looking around...
+I didn’t go inside, as there was an enormous line, and I didn’t want to wait – tourists from all over the planet everywhere.
+But one can’t be surprised when looking around.

 From there, I walked down to the Vltava River, enjoying being a tourist myself.

-I crossed the Vltava River by the Charles Bridge (construction ended 1402), another mass attraction.
+I crossed the Vltava River by the Charles Bridge (construction ended in 1402).